Pausanpi/Inception/README.md

 2. I configured the default file in etc/nginx/site-enable-default
 3. I added a server bracket with a location to var/www in the doc.
 Save it and reload nginx with 'nginx 's reload'
 4. Because the port host I put when I built was 7000.
 Go to a web page and put: http://localhost:7000/. it works!!!

+## How to change your localhost by pausanch.42.fr
+1. Go to the file /etc/hosts
+2. Add the following line: "127.0.0.1 pausanch.42.fr"